 Jamaican Cold-Pressed Coconut Oil

 In recent years, Jamaican cold-pressed coconut oil has become an increasingly sought after souvenir.
-Ideal for cooking or used in hair and skin care products, it is made locally and sold in most stores.
+It is made locally and sold in most stores and is ideal for cooking or used in hair and skin care products.

-If you’re looking to bring back a souvenir from Jamaica for that special foodie friend in your life, why not buy them an authentic Jamaican cookbook.
+If you’re looking to bring back unique Jamaican gifts for the special foodie friends in your life, why not buy them an authentic Jamaican cookbook?
 Enid Donaldson’s The Real Taste of Jamaica and Jerk from Jamaica by Helen Willinsky are especially popular.

 Jamaican Root Tonic

-The most authentic of all souvenirs from Jamaica is Root Tonic.
+One of the things you can only buy in Jamaica is Root Tonic.
 Developed centuries ago by the Maroons, this drink is a blend of medicinal plants, herbs, roots and tree bark.
 It is said that Root Tonic improves health, builds strength and rejuvenates the mind and spirit.
 It even increases sex drive!

 Calabash Wooden Bowls

-Hand-carved from the fruit of the calabash tree, calabash bowls are one of the most popular souvenirs found in Jamaica.
+Hand-carved from the fruit of the calabash tree, calabash bowls are one of the most popular souvenirs to buy in Jamaica.
 Used in the kitchen or as a decoration piece, these unique bowls will provide you with a lifetime of memories.

-Whether it be a Bob Marley T-shirt, or a handmade dress in colours of the Jamaican flag, clothing is one of the most traditional souvenirs to bring home from Jamaica.
+Whether it be a Bob Marley T-shirt, or a handmade dress in the colours of the Jamaican flag, clothing is one of the most traditional souvenirs to bring home from Jamaica.
 It is also one of the easiest souvenirs to find on the island.
-With ‘I love Jamaica’ shopping bags, Rasta hats, and other green, yellow and black clothing for sale around every corner, you are guaranteed to find something for everyone on your shopping list.
+If you are looking for a vacation souvenir with a slogan on it, you’ll find ‘I love Jamaica’ shopping bags, as well as Rasta hats and other green, yellow and black clothing for sale around every corner.

 Guinness Foreign Extra Stout

-If you’re a Guinness fan, or are shopping for one back home, the best souvenir you can buy is a case of Guinness Foreign Extra.
+If you’re a Guinness fan or are shopping for one back home, the best souvenir from Jamaica you can buy is a case of Guinness Foreign Extra.
 Brewed in Jamaica, this beer tastes much different than its Irish-brewed counterpart.
 It also contains 6.5% ABV, 1% less than overseas.